Rayleigh conveyancing FAQs

 Conveyancing fees include legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on your behalf, such as Stamp Duty or Office Copies.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Rayleigh are fixed, so what we quote is exactly what you pay
+Your fees for buying or selling a house in Rayleigh are fixed, so what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Rayleigh move